filotimo-project/.github/profile/README.md

     - The dark theme uses a more neutral, darker and more appealing color palette compared to Breeze Dark (which has been [upstreamed as of 6.4](https://invent.kde.org/plasma/breeze/-/merge_requests/506))
     - The default panel has been made slightly taller to improve padding.
     - The accent colour is a darker and deeper blue compared to Breeze.
-    - The default font for the UI is Inter, [customised with a disambiguated lowercase l](https://github.com/filotimo-project/fonts).
+    - The default font for the UI is Inter.
     - The default monospace font is IBM Plex Mono.
     - Kickoff uses a list instead of a grid on the Favourites tab.
     - Kickoff no longer has action button captions enabled.
     - Anticipating changes to Kickoff in 6.3, category switching on hover has been explicitly enabled.
+    - The Dolphin icon has been set back to the generic file manager one, removing the actual Dolphin that was added.
+    - Discover has a customised, filotimo-branded icon.
 - Discover is configured to automatically update your system daily.
 - Spectacle automatically copies your screenshots to the clipboard.
 - KWrite immediately opens to a new document instead of the welcome view.